What is a blog?

 - RSS Feed

-RSS Feed - One other element you might note in many blogs is an RSS feed.
+RSS Feed – One other element you might note in many attorneys blogs is an RSS feed.
 What is an RSS feed?
 Consider this: You decide to really delve into this blogging phenomenon.
 You find several different blogs that interest you — perhaps a blog about sports, one about politics, maybe a blog related to your career and a blog that shares easy-to-make recipes.
 And don’t forget your friends’ blogs — you want to keep up with them, too, right?

 You could bookmark all these blogs in your web browser and check them every day for new content.
 But that takes time, and we know that’s a precious commodity.
 But if you subscribe to each blogs’ RSS feed through the use of an RSS reader (for instance, Google Reader), you can have any new posts that are added to all of your favorite blogs delivered to you in one place.
 An RSS feed for your blog will make it possible for your readers to do just this.
 The RSS Feed is often represented by the orange icon, as seen to the right.

-Personal blogs vs. business blogs
+Personal blogs vs. lawyer blogs

 For an individual, a blog can be a way to share his or her opinions with friends, family and anyone else who might find it interesting.
 It can be used to draw attention to news or events you think are important — from international news to local politics to your baby’s first steps.

-How to make a blog
+How to start legal blog writing

 Setting up a blog can be as easy as filling in the blanks or require more technical knowledge, depending on which platform you decide to use.
 There are a wide variety of no-cost options to choose from.